-Dry or flowing, we lay your screed quickly and cleanly, whether floating or firmly connected to the subfloor.
-With our experience of more than 25 years you play it safe with all screed works, from the consideration of your heat and impact sound insulation, over the production of a jointless subfloor up to the desired level compensation.
+Dry or flowing, we lay your screed quickly and cleanly, whether floating or firmly attached to the subsurface.
+With our experience of more than 25 years, you can play it safe with all screed work, from considering your heat and footfall sound insulation, to creating a seamless subfloor to the desired levelling.

 Screed - an important part of your floor

 A screed is an almost indispensable part of the floor.
-It serves as an intermediate floor between the load-bearing subfloor and the floor covering you have chosen.
-Especially in working areas, screed is becoming increasingly important as it forms a homogeneous, jointless surface that is easy to clean and stable enough for the mobile use of heavy machinery.
-Yes, you can use your screed without flooring.
+It serves as an intermediate floor between the supporting substructure and the floor covering you have chosen.
+The screed is becoming increasingly important, especially in work areas, as it forms a homogeneous, seamless surface that is easy to clean and stable enough for the mobile use of heavy machines.
+Yes, you can also use your screed without a floor covering.

-Its ability to distribute pressure evenly over a large area makes screed ideal for underfloor heating, protecting insulating layers and concealing cables and pipes.
+Screed's ability to distribute pressure evenly over a large area makes it ideal for underfloor heating, protecting insulating layers, and hiding cables and pipes.
 As a screed company, we would be happy to advise you on your options for creating a warm, resilient and safe floor.

 Advantages and functions of the screed

-Because of its high load-bearing capacity, it is hard to imagine a building without screed.
-The screed layer uses it to even out the unevenness of your floor slab or to create a light and even foundation for your desired floor covering on wooden beam ceilings.
-Even on terraces, balconies and in garages, the screed provides a secure hold and permanent protection for underlying layers.
+Because of its high resilience, screed is an integral part of almost every building.
+The screed layer uses it to level out the unevenness of your floor slab or create a light and even base for your desired floor covering on wooden beam ceilings.
+Even on terraces, balconies and in garages, the screed provides a secure hold and permanent protection for the layers underneath.

-A heating screed also distributes the valuable heat provided by your underfloor heating, as your heating pipes run directly through the screed.
-If you need a certain height for your floor, then we will help you as a screed company to produce the specified floor height by adjusting the screed thickness.
+A heated screed also distributes the valuable heat that your underfloor heating gives you, since your heating pipes run directly through the screed.
+If you need a certain height for your floor, then we as a screed company will help you to create the specified floor height by adjusting the screed thickness.

 Dry, flowing, floating - what's the difference?

-The terms “dry” or “flowing” are used by the screed layer to describe the laying method he uses to lay your screed.
-In the case of a site or poured dry screed, he applies the screed mortar over a large area and then draws it off plumb.
-Another variant of dry screed is prefabricated screed panels, which are installed on site as a prefabricated screed.
-Both options allow for the incorporation of a slope to direct liquids to a drain.
+The screed layer uses the terms "dry" or "flowing" to describe the laying process with which he lays your screed.
+In the case of a construction site or poured dry screed, he applies the screed mortar over a large area and then pulls it off vertically.
+Another variant of dry screed are prefabricated screed panels, which are installed on site as prefabricated screeds.
+Both variants allow the incorporation of a gradient to direct liquids to a drain.

-A flowing screed we apply as a screed company liquid, which then takes a few days to dry.
+As a screed company, we apply a flowing screed in liquid form, which then needs a few days to dry completely.
 The influence of gravity creates a homogeneous, horizontal and joint-free surface.
-Floating, on the other hand, refers to laying on an insulating layer without connecting to walls or subfloor.
+Floating, on the other hand, refers to laying on a layer of insulation, without any connection to walls or subsoil.
 With a floating screed you avoid thermal and sound bridges.

 The huge selection of screed types can easily lead to confusion.
-Here is a brief overview of what is behind the abbreviations:
+Here is a brief overview of what the abbreviations mean:

 - AS = mastic asphalt screed

-- CE = Calcium sulphate screed (also anhydrite screed)
+- CE = calcium sulphate screed (also anhydride screed)

 - CT = cement screed